Namchee/fontsubs/README.md

-# fontsubs
+# FontSubs

-Automatically subset your webfonts from your build output
+Automatically subset your local webfonts from your build output.